hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 there may be vulnerabilities reported due to `devDependencies`.
 In that case, run `npm audit fix` to automatically install any compatible updates to vulnerable dependencies.
 3. Run `npm run compile` to compile TypeScript files to JavaScript.

 At this point you have all the runnable code (`.js`) and type declarations (`.d.ts`) in the `lib` directory.
 You may create a link to this module so that your local applications can depend on your local copy of Hazelcast Node.js client.
 In order to create a link, run the below command:

 ```
 npm link
 ```

-This will create a global link to this module in your computer.
+This will create a global link to this module in your machine.
 Whenever you need to depend on this module from another local project, run the below command:

 ```